 How does this affect you and your workplace?

 The differences between Borns and Mades mean that understanding how the top-level executives in your company think about leadership is essential to working alongside them.
 It supports encouraging leadership development.
-And it effectively demonstrates your own leadership qualities.
+And it effectively demonstrates your leadership qualities.

 Encouraging Leadership Development